Will Friedle

 Will Friedle (/ˈfrɪdɛl/; born August 11, 1976) is an American actor and screenwriter.
 He is best known for his role as Eric Matthews in the ABC sitcom Boy Meets World (1993–2000).

 In animation, Friedle's first voice acting role was the lead role of Terry McGinnis / Batman in Batman Beyond (1999–2001).
+He played a devil in H-E Double Hockey Sticks which also starred Matthew Lawrence.
 He also voiced Ron Stoppable in Kim Possible (2002–2007), Doyle Blackwell in The Secret Saturdays (2008), Jaime Reyes / Blue Beetle in Batman: The Brave and the Bold (2008–2011), Lion-O in the 2011–12 reboot of ThunderCats, Bumblebee in the Transformers franchise (2013–2017), Star-Lord in Guardians of the Galaxy (2015–2019), and Kashaw Vesh in The Legend of Vox Machina (2022).

 Early life

 Friedle was born in Hartford, Connecticut, the youngest of three boys of Patricia Joan (née Leary) and Gary Allen Friedle, both lawyers.
 His older brothers are Gary and Greg Friedle.
 He is of Irish, Dutch, German, and about 20% Ashkenazi Jewish heritage.
 After committing himself to becoming an actor, Friedle continually commuted from Avon, Connecticut, to New York City for auditions.
 He graduated from Avon High School in 1994.

 Friedle is allegedly credited on school brochures as having attended Occidental College.
 However, when interviewed on the February 11, 2019, episode of Critical Role: Between the Sheets, he admitted having never attended the school.
 He stated that he learned he was being inaccurately credited by Occidental College as being an alumnus when his nephew visited the school and showed him the information package.
 Occidental College is not able to confirm that Friedle was ever used on marketing brochures; however, co-star Rider Strong attended Occidental College briefly during the filming of Boy Meets World.
 Additionally, he stated that he studied Latin for six years because he intended to become an archaeologist eventually.
 In the July 4, 2006, issue of People, Friedle mentioned he had thought about attending culinary school.